expwnent/DFHeritage/Readme.txt

 Requires DFHack.
 Was written for DFHack 0.34.11 r1.
 Install that or a later version first.

 The script itself is probably horribly illegible, but it should work.
 Just put it in hack\scripts\heritage.lua and run it with "lua hack/scripts/heritage.lua".

 Load a save in dwarf mode first.
-I haven't tried in adventure mode or legends mode, but I predict that it would do something between working fine and causing the apocalypse.
+Legends mode won't crash, but it also won't actually change anything because DF doesn't change save files in legends mode.
+It will run in adventure mode, but I think it doesn't actually do anything.
+I wouldn't try it.

 After running, it should output all the last names that are present in your fort (among the living), most frequently-used names last.